vasilakisfil/Introspected-REST/README.md

 > --- Roy Fielding

-When Roy talks abouut REST he mentions 5 crucial attributes of REST model:
+When Roy talks abouut `REST` he mentions 5 crucial attributes of `REST` model:

-* All important resources are identifed by one resource identifer mechanism
-  * induces simple, visible, reusable, stateless communication
-* Access methods have the same semantics for all resources
-  * induces visible, scalable, available through layered system, cacheable, and shared caches
-* Resources are manipulated through the exchange of representations
-  * induces simple, visible, reusable, cacheable, and evolvable (information hiding)
-* Representations are exchanged via self-descriptive messages
-  * induces visible, scalable, available through layered system, cacheable, and shared caches
-  * induces evolvable via extensible communication
-* Hypertext as the engine of application state (HATEOAS)
-  * induces simple, visible, reusable, and cacheable through data-oriented integration
-  * induces evolvable (loose coupling) via late binding of application transitions

 ##### All important resources are identifed by one resource identifer mechanism
 > induces simple, visible, reusable, stateless communication